stdweird/maven-tools/Getting_started.md

 (Best to check the `sudo` command upfront, as it can prompt for passsword, and thus block the script).

 TODO: check the sudo timeout (a.k.a when do the credentials expire).

+TODO: use the `source $DEST/env.sh` to set initial PERL5LIB

 [build_all_repos]: https://raw.githubusercontent.com/quattor/release/master/src/scripts/build_all_repos.sh